Pet health reset: 5 reasons to transform your dog’s well-being

 Select the best quality food for your dog

 Check the ingredients: Look for dog foods with high-quality protein sources (like chicken, beef, or fish) as the first ingredient.
-Avoid foods with excessive fillers like corn and soy.
+Avoid foods with excessive fillers, such as corn and soy.

 Consider life stage and size: Choose food formulated specifically for your dog’s age (puppy, adult, senior) and size (small, medium, large) to meet their unique nutritional needs.